 Min-Maxing: Apart from the Troll healer above, there are few moderately game-breaking min-max builds.
 Some race/class combinations do give you advantages because their abilities and stats stack, but it's less "OMG cheat" and more "give your PC the best start".
 Besides, stats are usually assigned randomly or semi-randomly.

-Having said that, a hurthling Mindcrafter or Priest is more likely to get enough Willpower (16+ Wi — 1 extra talent), plus their racial bonus (another extra talent) to get 3 Talents at the start, letting you acquire Treasure Hunter (increases amount of equipment randomly dropped) at level 1.
+Having said that, gnome or hurthling classes with high mana are likely to start with enough talents to acquire Treasure Hunter (increases amount of equipment randomly dropped) at level 1.

-There is more than one way to start with three talents or more (plus, it's Mana and not willpower): The maximum number is six talents, for which you have to be a hurthling or gnome farmer, bard or merchant with 17+ Mana, Candle or Falcon as starsign, and some completely unrelated luck (you get a bonus talent if the sum total of your stats is divisible by 7).
+There is more than one way to start with three or more talents.
+The maximum number is six talents, for which you have to be a hurthling or gnome farmer, bard or merchant with 17+ Mana, Candle or Falcon as starsign, and some completely unrelated luck (you get a bonus talent if the sum total of your stats is divisible by 7).
 This would allow you to get Treasure Hunter and the truly game-breaking seven-league boots, at level 1.
 Yet - while gunning for extra talents is one aspect of min-maxing, it rarely does more than make the start a little bit easier.
-Also, while in this particular case you maxxed the crap out of your running speed, you sadly happened to min your combat prowess.
+Also, while in this particular case you maxed the crap out of your running speed, you sadly happened to min your combat prowess.

 Troll barbarians will have massive strength and toughness, but will be illiterate, ugly, clumsy, and dumb as a post.